 Iron Maiden’s last album of the 1980s was also the last album of their classic era.
-The 2014 black vinyl reissues of their 1980s catalog concludes with a masterpiece – Seventh Son Of A Seventh Son.
+They concluded the decade with a masterpiece: Seventh Son Of A Seventh Son.

 The sonic experimentation that began earlier with the Somewhere In Time record, blossoms here into what is possibly the most cohesive and epic album the band would ever make.

-If Killers (1981) and The Number Of The Beast (1982) are sister records, and Piece Of Mind (1983) is partnered with Powerslave (1984) in the same way, Seventh Son Of A Seventh Son has several sonic attributes in common with its predecessor.
+If Killers (1981) and The Number Of The Beast (1982) are sister records, and Piece Of Mind (1983) is partnered with Powerslave (1984) in the same way, Seventh Son Of A Seventh Son has several sonic attributes in common with its predecessor Somewhere In Time.
 The proggy arrangements of some tracks, and the addictive hooks of others.

 Indeed, a central feature of the album is the fact that the songwriting has not been this integrated since Piece Of Mind.
 Amazingly, Seventh Son Of A Seventh Son is this line-up’s fourth studio record in five years!
 If you add Live After Death (1985) into the equation, Iron Maiden have released a total of seven studio records and one live album in eight years, all of which score 4/6 (Good) or higher in this reviewer’s opinion.

-Seventh Son Of A Seventh Son is their crowning achievement.
+Recorded at Musicland Studios in Munich, Seventh Son Of A Seventh Son is Iron Maiden’s crowning achievement.
 The overall vibe is not as stiff as on the previous record, the band seemingly more playful and inspired.
-Dickinson’s singing sounds firmly present once again, and he also co-writes the excellent and underrated album closer Only The Good Die Young with Harris, the track that tops our list of deep Iron Maiden cuts.
+Dickinson’s singing sounds firmly present once again, and he also co-writes the excellent but obscure album closer Only The Good Die Young with Harris, the track that tops our list of deep Iron Maiden cuts.

 Murray and Smith keep up their tradition of delivering faultless guitar work, both acrobatic and atmospheric, with the Murray and Harris-penned The Prophecy being a prime example of the latter, oscillating between anxious melodies and Black Sabbath-like muscular riffs.